 We can only envision the horror of what Amie had witnessed and heard.
 Hysterical and "paralyzed with fear, standing just outside of the tent until the bear returned and attacked her".
 (I'm not convinced of this.
 More on this below too) (Readers Digest 2005)

 On Friday, October 8, 2003, two days after investigators first arrived and killed the two bears, a necropsy of the larger bear was conducted at the scene by biologist Larry Van Daele, where it was learned the stomach and digestive tract contained human remains and torn pieces of clothing.
 Four garbage bags containing human remains were removed and flown out by helicopter.
 (Egli 2004) The smaller younger bear had been eaten by other bears before the multi-agency team could return and only the head remained, so no determination could be made as to whether this young bear played any part in the deaths or the consumption of the victims.

 What happened?
 What caused the first fatal bear attack in Katmai National Park history?
 Rare in itself.
 Rarer yet, a bear who then consumes the victims.

 It would be easy to say; Well, the fact that Tim often walked up close to bears to photograph them caused his death.
 However, examining the evidence shows that this was not the case entirely, but was a contributing factor.
 The attack and killings took place in camp the night before Willy Fulton flew in to pick Tim and Amie up.
 Sunday night, and not during the day while Tim was normally out filming and interacting with bears.

-this is not a typical bear encounter but a bear that has possibly
+that this is not a typical bear encounter but a bear that has

-been conditioned to humans and human food, trash, or an older
+possibly been conditioned to humans and human food, trash, or

-bear no longer able to feed on natural foods as efficiently, and
+an older bear no longer able to feed on natural foods as efficiently,

-we know that bears sometimes came into Tim's camp at night during
+and we know that bears sometimes came into Tim's camp at night

 How do we know that?
 He often taped the encounters.